A sustainable future

 Education for sustainability

 At the first Earth Summit it was also recognised that education, at all levels, had a crucial role to play in helping citizens understand and act on issues relating to the welfare of people and planet.
 The term education for sustainable development (ESD) and education for sustainability (EFS), as well as learning for sustainability and sustainability education, are increasingly used to highlight the crucial role of education in alerting all sectors of society to the hazards that lie ahead and the skills needed to help mitigate them.
 Education for sustainability thus needs to be a central element in all curricula and at all levels.
-A brief introduction to this field can be found in these notes.
+A brief introduction to this field can be found at [Notes6].
 Amongst the useful and inspirational resources available for teachers are Sustainable Schools, Sustainable Futures (see above), Wals and Corcoran’s (2012) Learning for Sustainability in Times of Accelerating Change and the national network Sustainability and Environmental Education (SEEd) available at: www.se-ed.co.uk.

 Whilst initially in the UK education for sustainability was seen as a cross-curricular theme to which all subjects could contribute it received a significant boost when the focus was widened to the notion of 'sustainable schools'.
 At one step this moved issues of sustainability from an optional element in the curriculum to a matter of whole-school policy affecting every aspect of school life.

 The original strategy on Sustainable Schools identified eight 'doorways' to education for sustainability.
 These are: i) food and drink; ii) energy and water; iii) travel and traffic; iv) purchasing and waste; v) buildings and grounds; vi) inclusion and participation; vii) local well being; viii) global citizenship.
 Detailed ways in which such themes can be creatively explored in the classroom can be found in Sustainable Schools, Sustainable Futures [pdf18].